LightInn/IPCD/main.typ

 == Architectural Framework & Components <architectural-framework-components>
 #gls("ipcd") integrates seamlessly into Neova’s existing microservices architecture, orchestrating three primary actors:

-- #emph[Metadata Server (Neova Backend):] A core Neova service that maintains a real-time registry of provider nodes, their cryptographic identities, operational status, reputation scores, and a mapping of the Content Identifiers (CIDs) they host.
+- #emph[Metadata Server (Neova Backend):] A core Neova service that maintains a real-time registry of provider nodes, their cryptographic identities, operational status, reputation scores, and a mapping of the Content Identifiers (#glspl("cid")) they host.
 In the #gls("ipcd") protocol, its function is to serve a filtered, pre-optimized list of candidate nodes to the client.
-- #emph[Provider Node (Storage & Distribution Layer):] A P2P network participant running the Neova provider stack, which includes #emph[IPFS Kubo], #emph[IPFS Cluster], and the #emph[`Superviseur`] Go service.
-Its role within #gls("ipcd") is to store encrypted data blocks, respond to client-initiated performance probes, and serve content requests via IPFS’s Bitswap protocol.
-Due to the nature of IPFS, content is replicated across multiple nodes, ensuring redundancy and high availability.
+- #emph[Provider Node (Storage & Distribution Layer):] A P2P network participant running the #gls("neova") provider stack, which includes #emph[#gls("ipfs") Kubo], #emph[#gls("ipfs") Cluster], and the #emph[#gls("superviseur")] Go service.
+Its role within #gls("ipcd") is to store encrypted data blocks, respond to client-initiated performance probes, and serve content requests via #gls("ipfs")’s #gls("bitswap") protocol.
+Due to the nature of #gls("ipfs"), content is replicated across multiple nodes, ensuring redundancy and high availability.
-- #emph[Smart Client (Intelligence Layer):] A software module (SDK) embedded within Neova’s native applications (e.g., #emph[NeoDrive]) and offered through its IaaS/STaaS API solutions.
+- #emph[Smart Client (Intelligence Layer):] A software module (SDK) embedded within #gls("neova")’s native applications (e.g., #emph[NeoDrive]) and offered through its #gls("iaas")/#gls("staas") API solutions.
 It is responsible for orchestrating the entire #gls("ipcd") selection process: requesting the candidate list, executing the benchmark, applying the selection algorithm, and managing the resilient data transfer.

 #figure(
   image("/assets/schema/image/s1.svg"),